travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 **_<ebates banner>_**

-Believe me when I say to download [Ebates](https://www.rakuten.com/r/SHETAL23?eeid=28187 "Ebates").
+Believe me when I say to download <a href="https://www.rakuten.com/r/SHETAL23?eeid=28187" rel="nofollow">Ebates</a>.
 Originally I was a little skeptical as well, who gives you cash back for no reason right.
 Well wrong.
 To date and I have only been using Ebates for about a year or so, I've earned almost $1000 doing the things I would have done normally anyway.
 This doesn't apply only to travel but on all online purchases I do.
 I will be honest, i haven't had much luck with Ebates and Amazon, since Amazon doesn't allow cashback on everything, but Kohl's, Macy's, Groupon has saved me a lot of money.

 <center><img src="/uploads/EbatesSample.jpg" alt="Ebates Sample"  style="width: 50%" /><figcaption> My Ebates Returns </figcaption></center>